airs0urce/modem-farm/README.md

 Modems farm.
 Make it possible to get many IP addresses from 3G/LTE providers to prevent blocking while scrapping data or doing any other activity which requires changing of your IP address.
+It automatically handles many LTE modems with same MAC Address by runnning each modem inside own Linux Network Namespace.

 Note:
 I don't plan to prepare full docs for this project as it was written for myself and actually I don't want spending time preparing instructions and making it ready for everybody.
 Also I can't garanty that it still works, as I was running it last time one year ago and just now decided to put it on github to make sure I don't lose this code in future.
 If something doesn't work or works not how it was described in this doc - you have to read code yourself and check it as I wrote this Readme based on what I remember after one year passed.